 - It shall be possible to configure the authorised user access within the serving network to Activate, Deactivate and Interrogate Lawful Interception separately for every physical or logical port at the 3G ICEs and DF.
 It shall be possible to password protect user access.

 - Only the ADMF is allowed to have access to the LI functionality in the 3G ICEs and DF.

-- The communication links between ADMF, 3G GSN,3G MSC Server, CSCF, DF2, and DF3 may be required by national option to support security mechanisms.
+- The communication links between ADMF, 3G GSN, 3G MSC Servers or any ICEs of this specification, LI LCS Client, CSCF, DF2, and DF3 may be required by national option to support security mechanisms.
 Options for security mechanisms include:

 - CUG / VPN;

 - COLP;

 - CLIP;

 - authentication;

 - encryption.

-Through the use of user access restrictions, no unauthorised network entities or remote equipment shall be able to view or manipulate LI data in the 3G GSN, 3G MSC Server, CSCF or the DFs.
+Through the use of user access restrictions, no unauthorised network entities or remote equipment shall be able to view or manipulate LI data in the 3G GSN, 3G MSC Server, LI LCS Client, CSCF, 3GPP ICE, any 3GPP nodes, and Administration nodes of this specification or the DFs.